import-ajith/import-system-design/README.md

 # import-system-design
-This repo contains system design .
-I have learned so far and my experience .
+This repo contains system design material that i learned so far and my experience .

 # Author